-It is possible for the indexing queue to crash under certain circumstances.
+It’s possible for the indexing queue to crash under certain circumstances.
 Below is a list of the most common problems you can encounter.

 To see if any of the jobs that were created have failed, please have a look in the

 algoliasearch_queue table.
 If a job fails, it needs to be restarted.
-This will continue the indexing job from where it stopped, so it won’t run it in its entirety again.
+This will continue the indexing job from where it stopped, so it will not run it in its entirety again.
 If the queue is enabled, the restart will happen automatically.
 The indexing job can be restarted manually by pressing the restart link.
 This can be found by clicking the index on the Magento Dashboard.